xvitaly/mhed/docs/source/using-application.rst

 The data will be copied as a tab-delimited plain text, and can be pasted into any application.

-.. index:: clipboard, paste from clipboard
+.. index:: paste from clipboard
 .. _usage-clipboard-paste:

 Paste from clipboard